Kunal2319/Catalytic-Pyrolysis/README.md

-In this Project, I, along with my two batchmates, have worked on the Predictive modeling of the process of Catalytic Pyrolysis of Plastics.
-I first collected the data from Various Research papers available over the Internet and organized them in a Google Sheet.
-The data was Cleaned and Pre-processed for use in the predictive modeling.
-The dataset contained a lot of features and the target variables were the Oil and Gas yield from the pyrolysis process.
-Some features were dropped as there was much missing data for those columns.
-After all the processing, Machine Learning Algorithms like Multi-Variate Linear Regression, Support Vector Regression, and Random forest Regression were applied to predict the Oil yield of the process.
-The R2 score was highest for Linear Regression followed by Random Forest and Support Vector respectively.
-The accuracy of the models was not much satisfying, because of the small dataset which was available to us.
-We are working on Further collection of data and also more accurate pre-processing techniques to deal with missing data.
-Additionally, we are actively researching and implementing advanced machine-learning techniques in order to optimize the alignment of our models with the data at hand.
+# Catalytic Pyrolysis of Plastics Predictive Modeling

+## Overview

+Welcome to the Catalytic Pyrolysis of Plastics Predictive Modeling project repository.
+In this project, we aimed to develop predictive models for the Catalytic Pyrolysis process, focusing on predicting the Oil and Gas yield.
+The dataset was collected from various research papers available over the internet, organized in a Google Sheet, and subsequently processed for use in machine learning algorithms.

+## Project Structure

+The repository is organized as follows:

+- **data**: This directory contains the raw dataset.
+The raw data was collected from research papers, and the processed data was used for training and evaluating the machine learning models.

+- **notebook**: Jupyter notebook used for data collection, cleaning, preprocessing, and model training is stored here.

+- **documentation**: Additional documentation, including this README file, can be found in this directory.

+## Results and Future Work

+The initial results of our predictive modeling efforts indicate that the Linear Regression model outperformed the Support Vector Regression and Random Forest Regression models, as evidenced by the R2 scores.
+However, due to the limited size of the dataset, the overall accuracy of the models is not entirely satisfying.

+We are actively addressing this limitation by:

+- **Data Collection:** Continuing to gather additional data from diverse sources to improve the robustness of the models.

+- **Preprocessing Techniques:** Exploring and implementing more accurate preprocessing techniques, especially in handling missing data.

+- **Advanced Machine Learning Techniques:** Researching and implementing advanced machine learning techniques to optimize model alignment with the available data.

+## Contributions

+We welcome contributions and suggestions to enhance the project.
+You can fix the repository, create a new branch, make your changes, and submit a pull request.
+Additionally, please report any issues or bugs you encounter through the repository's issue tracker.

+Thank you for being so interested in the Catalytic Pyrolysis of Plastics Predictive Modeling project!